 Codenomicon’s site with information about the HeartBleed bug.

 Texas Instruments site offers free downloads of C-implementations of SHA-256, DES, 3-DES and AES-128 as well as a manual for these.
 There is also a HW selection-guide

 SEI Cert’s Top 10 guidelines on secure coding practice.

 Security expert Troy Hunt’s site where anyone can test whether their account password has been leaked.

-An absolutely scaring site, showing security cameras etc that are wide open.
+An absolutely scary site, showing security cameras etc that are wide open.

 You need to fill in a form to get this very interesting report.